IMPORTANT INFORMATION...

 Which boots or shoes should I wear for walking?

 Make sure to "break in" your boots, shoes, and sandals before starting the hike.
 New or barely used footwear is not recommended for this trail.
-The boots or shoes should be at least one size larger than your normal size, as feet tend to swell when walking long distances daily.
+The boots or shoes should be at least one size larger than your standard size, as feet tend to swell when walking long distances daily.
 This is especially true for older hikers, who may even require shoes or boots two sizes bigger.

-Before attempting the Caminos, familiarize yourself with how your body reacts to walking longer trails.
-Ensure that your boots or shoes are securely tied to prevent unnecessary foot movement.
+Before attempting the Caminos, familiarise yourself with how your body reacts to walking longer trails.
+Ensure your boots or shoes are securely tied to prevent unnecessary foot movement.
 This also helps prevent your toenails from rubbing against the front of your footwear, reducing the risk of toenail loss.
 Keep your toenails short and in good condition at all times.

-Bring along some old newspapers and stuff them into your boots or shoes at night.
+Bring some old newspapers and stuff them into your boots or shoes at night.
 This helps draw moisture out of them.

 Which walking socks should I choose?